National Arts Centre: Artistic aims and performances

-The National Arts Centre is home to the National Arts Centre Orchestra, considered one of the world's leading classical-size orchestras.
-Alexander Shelley, a conductor, pianist, cellist and teacher, has been the orchestra's music director since 2015.
-The artistic director of English Theatre is Nina Lee Aquino; the artistic director of French Theatre is Brigitte Haentjens; Cathy Levy is the executive producer of dance; Heather Moore is producer and executive director of the Scene Festivals; Heather Gibson is producer of NAC Presents.
+The current artistic director of English Theatre is Nina Lee Aquino; the artistic director of French Theatre is Mani Soleymanlou (who succeeded Brigitte Haentjens in 2021); Caroline Ohrt is the executive producer of dance (succeeding Cathy Levy in 2023); Heather Moore is producer and executive director of the Scene Festivals; Heather Gibson is producer of NAC Presents.
 The National Arts Centre produces nine podcasts in both official languages.
-They cover French and English Theatre, Classical and Contemporary Canadian music.
+They cover French and English theatre and classical and contemporary Canadian music.
 The NAC has since created an Indigenous Theatre discipline.
-On June 15, 2017, Kevin Loring was announced as the first Artistic Director of Indigenous Theatre.
+On June 15, 2017, Kevin Loring was announced as the first artistic director of Indigenous Theatre.